NativeScript/docs-v8/environment-setup.md

 A **JDK version 8 or greater** is required, and you have a couple options:

+1. [OpenJDK - Adoptium](https://openjdk.java.net/) &mdash; can be downloaded from [Adoptium](https://adoptium.net/) or your system package manager.
-1. [OpenJDK](https://openjdk.java.net/) &mdash; can be downloaded from [AdoptOpenJDK](https://adoptopenjdk.net) or your system package manager.
+1. [OpenJDK - AdoptOpenJDK](https://openjdk.java.net/) &mdash; can be downloaded from [AdoptOpenJDK](https://adoptopenjdk.net) or your system package manager.
-2. [Oracle JDK](https://www.oracle.com/java/technologies/javase-jdk14-downloads.html) &mdash; can be downloaded directly or through the system package manager.
+1. [Oracle JDK](https://www.oracle.com/java/technologies/javase-jdk14-downloads.html) &mdash; can be downloaded directly or through the system package manager.

 <!-- tab:Ubuntu 20.04 -->